How much does it cost to remove kitchen cabinets?

 National Average Costs

-A quick glance at Porch.comOpens in a new tab. revealed on average, what it may cost to remove your old kitchen cabinets.
+A quick glance at Porch.com revealed on average, what it may cost to remove your old kitchen cabinets.

 • Material cost per linear foot – $0.32